accelthreat/accelthreat.github.io/_posts/2018-12-05-Networking.md

 ---
 layout: default
-title: Dev Diary 2 Networking
+title: TankWarz-Dev Diary 2 Networking
 excerpt: TankWarz was the first networked game I ever worked upon and learning the ropes of multiplayer networking was a fun but very frustrating experience for me.
 This is the journey of how I designed the TankWarz network.
 published: true
 ---